CocoCastell/Fdf/README.md

 make
 ```

-Then execute the programm with one map argument
+Then run the programm with one map argument
 ```
 ./fdf test_maps/pyramid.fdf'
 ```
 # Implementation

-- MiniLibX tools.
+- MiniLibX tools: pixel are stored in a buffer (image) and then the buffer is sent to the window.

 - Breshenham algorithm to draw the lines.